Frequently asked questions

 Here you will find the Frequently Asked Questions.

-CadSoft maintains a free news server at news://news.cadsoft.de that offers English and German talking groups.
+CadSoft maintains a free news server at news://news.cadsoft.de that offers English and German speaking groups.
 There you can share your experiences with other EAGLE users, put questions to the support team, or post suggestions for future releases.
 To use this service you need a Newsreader software.

 Current Version on the Web